dylan-lang/dylan-programming-book/source/offset.rst

 ordering lets you adjust the behavior of a class with respect to that class’s superclasses.

+.. topic:: Performance note:

-#. *Performance note:* The Dylan compiler and run-time system ensure
-   that the method-dispatch rules are followed for every call to a generic function.
+   The Dylan compiler and run-time system ensure that the method-dispatch rules are followed for every call to a generic function.
 Given accurate type declarations, however, a compiler can usually compute the result of the dispatch rules at compile time, so the executed code is just as efficient as a normal function call in a language without generic functions and methods.
 See :doc:`perform`.

 Definition of a generic function
 --------------------------------